ans-group/docs.ukfast.co.uk/source/windows/rdp/rdpssl.md

 ![SSL options](files/rdpssl/props.PNG)

-You will see that the "Select an existing certificate from the RD Gateway" option is selected, select the import certificate button, you will now be presented with the "Import Certificate" pane as below select the required certificate from the list and select "import"
+You will see that the "Select an existing certificate from the RD Gateway" option is selected, select the import certificate button, you will now be presented with the "Import Certificate" pane as below, select the required certificate from the list and select "import"

 ![Import](files/rdpssl/selecttoimport.PNG)